Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 ## Introduction

 Vim is mostly known by its memes on how nobody is able to quit (`:q!` btw).
-Here I want to demystify the rabbit hole of vim and create a Cheatsheet as a reference mostly for myself.
+Here I want to demystify the rabbit hole of vim and create a Cheatsheet as a reference mostly, for myself.

 The reasons why I want to use vim in my life more are the following.
-Reducing the reliance of the mouse is something I look forward to.
+Reducing the reliance on the mouse is something I look forward to.
 To be clear, this is not about speed.
 While speed is cool and all, at the current stage of my life, my typing speed is not the bottleneck of my development.
-Simply the fact that I dont have to use my mouse/trackpad is the goal.
+Simply the fact that I don't have to use my mouse/trackpad is the goal.
 "Hand me a keyboard and leave me to it" is the idea.
-My current endgoal is to see a low percentage keyboard and not be afraid to use it, but rather excited.
+My current goal is to see a low percentage keyboard and not be afraid to use it, but rather excited.

 This article will be a continuous work in progress, as I learn new things.

 ---
 ## Modes

 There are several Modes in vim.
-Everytime you use vim, you are in one of those modes.
+Every time you use vim, you are in one of those modes.
 After starting up vim, you are in "Normal Mode".
 You cannot write text here, but you can navigate and edit your text.
 Here is a quick overview of the modes in vim

 Mode | Keys | Purpose
 --|--|--